KevinDoughty/hyperact/README.md

 ## Animation Descriptions
   Currently there are no exposed animation classes but this might change.
-  A number, array, or object literal is returned by `animationForKey`, and passed to `addAnimation` and `registerAnimatableProperty`.
+  A number or object literal is returned by `animationForKey`, or passed to `addAnimation` and `registerAnimatableProperty`.

 ### Basic Animation
+  This is the primary animation class for interpolating between property values.

 *Parameters*
   - `property {string}`